Access Solution: The E-Inbox

 Read the Schaefer trial transcript: Volume 1 Volume 2 Volume 3 Volume 4

 E-filing software now handles all the intake work.
 The software takes in the document, records the day of filing, checks for a signature, checks for fee payment and issues a receipt.
-It also allows the filer to segregate non-public filings.
+It also allows the filer to segregate nonpublic filings.

 The software then puts the new filing in the clerk’s queue for eventual acceptance, and it can at the same time put the new filings — filtered to exclude those that are non-public — into the e-inbox.